MicrosoftDocs/powerbi-docs/powerbi-docs/power-bi-visualization-slicers.md

 See [Create a responsive slicer you can resize in Power BI](power-bi-slicer-filter-responsive.md) for more about horizontal orientation and responsive layout.

 ### Selection Controls options (list slicers only)
 1. Show Select All is Off by default.
 Turn it to **On** to add a Select All item to the slicer that selects or deselects all items when toggled.
-When all items are selected, clicking one item deselects it, allowing an "is-not"-type filter.
+When all items are selected, clicking or tapping one item deselects it, allowing an "is-not"-type filter.

     ![select all](media/power-bi-visualization-slicers/7-select-all.png)

 2. Single Select is On by default.
-Clicking each item selects it, and holding down the CTRL key while clicking selects multiple items.
+Clicking or tapping each item selects it, and holding down the CTRL key while clicking or tapping selects multiple items.
 Turn Single Select to **Off** to allow selecting multiple items without holding down the CTRL key.
-Clicking each item again deselects it.
+Clicking or tapping each item again deselects it.

 ### Header options
 The header is On by default, showing the data field name at the top of the slicer.